Paying For Long-Term Nursing Care

 Since Medicaid is intended as a program for the poor, the rules for eligibility are extremely strict.
 Medicaid can even look back into your last five years of financial transactions to spot any large gifts or suspicious activity.

 A lawyer from Huckabee, Weiler, & Levengood, P.C., might very well recommend a revocable or irrevocable living trust, based on your specific situation.
 On the other hand, we may recommend other strategies to pay for long-term nursing care without impoverishing yourself or your family, such as:

 Plan For Nursing Care The Right Way: Contact Us Now

 Cut through the hype and discuss your situation with an attorney from Huckabee, Weiler, & Levengood, P.C.
 We have decades of experience and practical knowledge about estate planning, gifting and probate to put at your disposal, and we are committed to providing you with exceptional service.
-Contact us through this email form or call our Wyomissing office toll free at 888-434-9531.
+Contact us through this email form or call our Shillington office toll free at 888-434-9531.